legobridge/legobridge.github.io/about.md

 published: true
 ---

-I'm an Applied Scientist at [Relativity](https://www.relativity.com/), researching and experimenting with the capabilities and limits of large language models like GPT-4, and integrating them into a mature product and codebase.
-My work also involves statistical analysis and information retrieval.
+I'm a Senior Applied Scientist at [Relativity](https://www.relativity.com/), researching and experimenting with the capabilities and limits of large language models like GPT-4.1, and integrating their capabilities into legal data intelligence software.
+My work also utilizes statistical analysis and information retrieval.

 I graduated from [Northwestern University](https://en.wikipedia.org/wiki/Northwestern_University) in late 2023 with an MS in Artificial Intelligence.

 I've previously worked as a data scientist and as a software development engineer at [Flipkart](https://en.wikipedia.org/wiki/Flipkart).
 My areas of focus there were NLP, information retrieval (search), shipment logistics automation, and web-scale Java microservices.